Equines in Exile: Riding Mozambique’s Bazaruto Archipelago

-Riders climb a red dune overlooking the sand bars that appear at low tide between the mainland and the islands of the Bazaruto Archipelago.
+Riders climb a steep dune overlooking the sand bars that appear at low tide between the mainland and the islands of the Bazaruto Archipelago.

 Fishermen pull in their nets from the vivid turquoise waters of the Indian Ocean.

 Storm clouds loom over Benguerra island.

 Our journey to Vilankulo from Tofo, a quiet beach village and famous diving destination 300 kilometers south, required various forms of transportation.

 Equine friends Vumba and Tequila share a moment of affection during a ride on Benguerra island.
-The horses wear face guards to protect their eyes from flies and the sun, without affecting their vision.
+The horses wear fly masks to protect their eyes from flies and the sun, without affecting their vision.

 Riding a horse named Tequila along the shores of Benguerra island.

 A small boat heads towards Magaruque island in the Bazaruto Archipelago.